-Although we are using names of ‘project management approaches’, let us explore both of these scenarios and, in conclusion, try to revert back to, what in our opinion, is the most optimal framework model for telecom product developments.
+Although we are using names of ‘project management approaches’, let us explore both of these scenarios and, in conclusion, try to revert back to, what in our opinion, is the most optimal framework model for telecom new product developments (NPD).

 Our suggestion, as with any analysis is to take an informed approach and review both the approached independently.